ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/_component-interface-angular.md

 <framework-specific-section frameworks="angular">
 <snippet transform={false} language="ts">
 |interface IFloatingFilterAngularComp&lt;ParentFilter = any> {
+|    // Mandatory methods
 |
-|    // Mandatory - The agInit(params) method is called on the floating filter once.
+|    // The agInit(params) method is called on the floating filter once.
 |    // See below for details on the parameters.
 |    agInit(params: IFloatingFilterParams&lt;ParentFilter>): void;
 |